kolodzima/EmotionRecognitionSpeech/README.md

 The dataset includes features extracted from two databases: RAVDESS and EMO-BAJKA.
 An important aspect of its structure is the division into three independent subsets: training, validation, and test.
 The split was performed in such a way that no features or utterances from individuals present in the training set appear in the test set.
 This design supports research on emotion classification in a subject-independent setting.

+# Citation and Reference

+The details of the database and the methods used for feature extraction are described in the following publication:

 # Dataset Description
 The dataset includes features extracted from two databases: RAVDESS and EMO-BAJKA.
 It contains the following files: